 The videos and pictures you take on the map can be saved directly on your phone after flight.
 Select “save.”
 There is also an editor function (at the bottom of the app) if you’d like to cut out certain frames.

 Every Phantom 4 comes with a mini memory card which can be located at the base of the phantom.
 If you’d like to download and save the 4k quality files then you’ll need to transfer to your computer or external drive.
 The USB is micro so you might need a micro USB adapter depending on your device.

 …and that’s about it.
 We hope you have an awesome (and safe) time flying your drone in Japan!
-For questions about rentals, return, delivery and other please visit our FAQ page here.
+For questions about rentals, return, delivery and other please visit our FAQs here.